ruby/www.ruby-lang.org/en/news/_posts/2019-03-15-ruby-2-5-5-released.md

 Ruby 2.5.5 has been released.

-This release includes a bug fix for the deadlock in the multi-thread+multi-process (using Process.fork) applications (ex: puma).
+This release includes a bug fix for a deadlock in multi-thread/multi-process (using `Process.fork`) applications, like for example Puma.

-See [commit logs](https://github.com/ruby/ruby/compare/v2_5_4...v2_5_5) for changes in details.
+See the [commit logs](https://github.com/ruby/ruby/compare/v2_5_4...v2_5_5) for changes in details.

 ## Download